Henri-Gustave Joly de Lotbinière: Family

-Provincial political career
+Political career

+Province of Canada

 Joly was elected to the Legislative Assembly of the Province of Canada for Lotbinière in 1861 as a Bleu, a moderate liberal, but was a member of the more radical Parti rouge when re-elected in 1863.

+Quebec politics

-Henri-Gustave Joly became Leader of the Quebec Liberals at the time of Confederation in 1867, and was the member for the federal riding of Lotbinière.
-He was re-elected in Lotbinière in the Canadian Election of 1872.
+Joly became Leader of the Quebec Liberals at the time of Confederation in 1867.

 In 1878, Conservative premier Charles-Eugène Boucher de Boucherville resigned on March 2 since he was about to be deposed by Lieutenant Governor Luc Letellier de Saint-Just.
 They had a conflict over railroad legislation which de Saint-Just deemed unconstitutional.
 As a result, Joly became Premier on March 8, 1878, and the first Liberal to become Premier of Quebec.
 To this day, he remains the only foreign-born and Protestant to be the Leader of the Province of Quebec.

 In the May 1, 1878 election, the Liberals won one fewer seat than the Conservatives (there were also two independent Conservatives).
 However, Joly remained in power in a minority government for about a year and half.
 His government was brought down by a motion of censure involving the defection of five Liberals (including future premier Edmund James Flynn) to the Conservatives.
 The Leader of the Opposition Joseph-Adolphe Chapleau was called to form a government on October 31, 1879.

 Joly remained Liberal Party leader until 1883.
 In all, he spent about 17 years as Liberal leader, but served only briefly as Premier.

 In 1883, Joly resigned as Liberal leader to make way for Honoré Mercier.
 He resigned as member of the Legislative Assembly in November 1885.

-He added "de Lotbinière" (part of his mother's maiden name) to his name in 1888.

-Careers in federal politics and in forestry
+Federal politics

+He was the member for the federal riding of Lotbinière in 1867.
+He was re-elected in Lotbinière in the Canadian Election of 1872, but resigned his seat to concentrate on Quebec politics.

 Joly de Lotbinière was once again elected to the federal House of Commons in the 1896 federal election, this time as the member from Portneuf.
 He served as a federal Cabinet minister from 1897 until he retired in 1900.